 (J) Any other information to be used to evaluate, rank and select the best proposer(s).
-This should include, but is not limited to: information regarding proposal form and organization, anticipated contract award date, and at the Agency's discretion, funding information and budget requirements.
+This should include, but is not limited to: anticipated contract award date, and at the Agency's discretion, funding information and budget requirements.

 (b) A pre-proposal meeting (voluntary or mandatory) may be held for all prospective Contractors to discuss the proposed services, solicitation provisions and contract requirements.
-The RFP shall include the date, time and place of the meeting(s).
+The RFP shall include the date, time and place of the meeting(s);

-(c) Agencies shall evaluate proposals by evaluation committee consisting of at least two individuals.
-The evaluation committee shall be provided guidelines for completing evaluations.
+(c) An evaluation committee shall evaluate Proposals.
+The Contracting Agency's evaluation committee shall provide the evaluation committee with guidelines for completing evaluations consistent with the process described in the RFP.
 The evaluation committee may consist of state employees and, if desired, members of the community with experience in related services.
-Evaluators shall be selected by Agencies on the basis of their ability to provide an objective, impartial evaluation of the proposals.
+Evaluators shall be selected on the basis of their ability to provide an objective, impartial evaluation of the Proposals.
 If there is a conflict of interest, the evaluator shall declare this in writing and shall be excluded from participating in the evaluation.
-All proposals reviewed in a given competitive selection must be read and scored by each member of the evaluation committee.
+Each member of the evaluation committee shall read and score all Proposals;

-(d) The proposal evaluation committee shall review, score and rank all responsive proposals according to the evaluation criteria in the RFP which may include, but are not limited to, the following:
+(d) The Proposal evaluation committee shall review, score and rank all responsive Proposals according to the evaluation criteria in the RFP which may include, but are not limited to, the following: